Auto-brewery syndrome: Diagnosis

 Alcohol levels within the body are usually detected through blood or breath.
 The best way to identify endogenous ethanol in the bloodstream is through gas chromatography.
-Gas chromatography is where the breath or blood is heated so that the different components of the vapor or blood separate.
-The volatiles then pass through a chromatograph that isolates ethanol from the smaller volatiles so that it can be quantified.
+In gas chromatography the breath or blood is heated so that the different components of the vapor or blood separate.
+The volatile compounds then pass through a chromatograph that isolates ethanol from the other volatiles so that it can be quantified.

 More convenient methods include serum measurements and breathalyzers, especially during an acute attack at home.
 Different countries have different baselines for blood alcohol levels when identifying intoxication through breathalyzers.
-In the United States, it is 0.08 g/dL.
+In the United States it is 0.08 g/dL.

-In diagnosing ABS through serum measurement methods, patients are made to fast in order to establish baseline blood alcohol and blood glucose levels.
+In diagnosing ABS through serum measurement methods, patients must fast in order that baseline blood alcohol and blood glucose levels can be established.
 They are then administered a dose of IG glucose to see if there is an increase in blood alcohol as well as blood sugar.
 Blood glucose level can be measured with enzyme-amperometric biosensors, as well as with urine test strips.
 Many of these tests are performed in combination to rule out lab mistakes and alcohol ingestion so that the syndrome is not misdiagnosed.